Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Numerical Results

-to discuss their optimality behavior.
-In the top left plot of Figure~\ref{fig:DQ_optimality_L2_pod}, considering the $L^2(\Omega)$ POD basis, we plot the DQ-RHS1, DQ-RHS2 defined in \eqref{eqn:dq_rhs1}-\eqref{eqn:dq_rhs2} and $l^{\infty}(L^2)$, natural-norm DQ-L2 errors defined in \eqref{eqn:max_L2_error}-\eqref{eqn:natural_norm_error}, and the Ritz projection error \eqref{eqn:eta_proj_max_l2}.
-For the bottom plots in Figure~\ref{fig:DQ_optimality_L2_pod}, we plot the linear regression orders for $l^{\infty}(L^2)$ and natural-norm DQ-L2 errors, from left to right, respectively.
-Based on the linear regression orders in Figure~\ref{fig:DQ_optimality_L2_pod}, we numerically observe that the $l^{\infty}(L^2)$ DQ-L2 error bound is superoptimal; however, in \eqref{eqn:DQ_error_estimates_max_norm_L2_bound_L2_pod}, we theoretically prove that it is suboptimal.
+to discuss the behavior of the DQ-L2 error estimates in \eqref{eqn:linfinity_L2_dq_l2_error_bound} and \eqref{eqn:natural_norm_dq_l2_error_bound}.
+In the top left plot of Figure~\ref{fig:dq_l2_convergence}, we plot the DQ-RHS1 defined in \eqref{eqn:dq_rhs1} and $l^{\infty}(L^2)$, natural-norm noDQ-L2 errors in \eqref{eqn:linfinity_L2_dq_l2_error_bound} and \eqref{eqn:natural_norm_dq_l2_error_bound}.
+We observe that the $l^{\infty}(L^2)$ and natural-norm DQ-L2 errors stay below the DQ-RHS1.
+The top right plot shows how the scaling of $\|S_r\|_2$, which is defined above Lemma~\ref{lemma:pod_inverse_estimate}, changes as $r$ changes.
+For the bottom plots in Figure~\ref{fig:dq_l2_convergence}, we plot the linear regression (LR) orders for $l^{\infty}(L^2)$ and natural-norm DQ-L2 errors, from left to right, respectively.
+The LR order for the $l^{\infty}(L^2)$ DQ-L2 error bound is more than 1.5 (1 is considered optimal); thus, we conclude that the $l^{\infty}(L^2)$ DQ-L2 is superoptimal; whereas we theoretically prove that it is optimal (see the discussion after Theorem~\ref{theorem:linfinity_L2_dq_l2_error_bound}).
+For the natural-norm DQ-L2 error bound, the LR order is around 1; thus, we conclude that the natural-norm DQ-L2 is optimal.
+The behavior of the natural-norm error bound theoretically and numerically match (see the discussion after Theorem~\ref{theorem:natural_norm_dq_l2_error_bound} for the theoretical conclusion).

-In Figure~\ref{fig:DQ_optimality_H01_pod}, we plot the $l^{\infty}(L^2)$ and natural-norm DQ-H01 errors with corresponding RHS terms, which are defined in \eqref{eqn:dq_rhs3}-\eqref{eqn:dq_rhs4} to discuss their optimality behavior.